 Rich in Fiber

 Pumpkin is a great source of fiber.
 Just one cup contains .6 grams.4 There are a lot of reasons why fiber is very important.
 It can, for instance, help promote healthy digestion and relieve constipation.
 It can also help reduce bad cholesterol and make sure that waste products properly move through the body.
 Fiber also helps promote a feeling of fullness.
-As a result, you won’t be as prone to overeating.5 The amount of fiber you need to get each day depends on your gender and how old you are.
+As a result, you won’t be as prone to overeating.
+The amount of fiber you need to get each day depends on your gender and how old you are.
 Women over the age of 50 need about 21 g per day, while those younger than 50 should strive to get about 25 g.
 Men over 50 need 30 g, while men younger than 50 need about 38 g of fiber per day.6

 Awesome Source of Vitamin C

+Another one of the health benefits of pumpkin comes from its vitamin C content.
 One cup of pumpkin provides 10.4 g of vitamin C.7 This is very important, because vitamin C provides a host of health benefits.
 Studies suggest that people who consume foods high in vitamin C are at a reduced risk of developing high blood pressure.
 If you don’t get enough vitamin C, you could be at a higher risk of many health problems.
 These include gallbladder issues, stroke, hardening of the arteries (atherosclerosis) and bleeding gums.8

 High in Potassium